tevador/RandomX/doc/configuration.md

 |`RANDOMX_SCRATCHPAD_L1`|Scratchpad L1 size in bytes|`16384`|
 |`RANDOMX_FREQ_*` (29x)|Instruction frequencies|multiple values|

-Not all of the parameters can be changed safely and most parameters have some contraints on what values can be selected.
-Follow the guidelines below.
+Not all of the parameters can be changed safely and most parameters have some contraints on what values can be selected (checked at compile-time).

+**Disclaimer: The compile-time checks only prevent obviously broken configurations.
+Passing the checks does not imply that the configuration is safe and will not cause crashes or other issues.
+We recommend that each non-standard configuration is thoroughly tested before being deployed.**

 ### RANDOMX_ARGON_MEMORY